mcclatchy/florida-elections/README.md

-# florida-elections
-To fetch and parse Florida election results for McClatchy markets to elex-format JSON

 This is an effort to download Florida election results in near-real time, and convert them into the Elex format.
 This was a joint effort between the Palm Beach Post and the Miami Herald.
 Those with questions can email Mike Stucka at mstucka@pbpost.com  and Caitlin Ostroff at costroff@mcclatchydc.com.

 Everything below is certainly outdated but possibly relevant so maybe it'll get cleaned up.
 Sometime.